§ 6-16-4. Transfers voidable as to present and future creditors.

 (2) Without receiving a reasonably equivalent value in exchange for the transfer or obligation, and the debtor:

 (i) Was engaged or was about to engage in a business or a transaction for which the remaining assets of the debtor were unreasonably small in relation to the business or transaction; or

-(ii) Intended to incur, or believed or reasonably should have believed that he or she would incur, debts beyond his or her ability to pay as they became due.
+(ii) Intended to incur, or believed or reasonably should have believed that the debtor would incur, debts beyond the debtor's ability to pay as they became due.

 (1) The transfer or obligation was to an insider;